Chipset090191/Unit-UI-XCTest-and-others/README.md

 - "cityField";
 - "phoneField".

-Also, if you do not know how to apply to an element of your UI you can leverage it by using `record button` while you are on tests.
+If you are unsure how to interact with a specific UI element during testing, you can use Xcode’s Record feature to help.

-To do so:
+To use it:
-- Choose the method you want to test, for example `testMainOrderingWithOptions()`;
+- Select the test method you want to work with (for example, testMainOrderingWithOptions());
-- Set the pointer of mouse to the line where you want to start;
+- Place the cursor at the line where you want the recording to insert code;
-- Tap the `record` as showen down below on Pic #7;
+- Tap the `Record` button (as shown in Pic #7);
-- Now when you do actions the system will write down code automatically.
+- As you perform actions in the simulator, Xcode will automatically generate the corresponding test code.

 #### Pic #7
 <img width="345" alt="Screenshot 2025-04-26 at 2 46 21 PM" src="https://github.com/user-attachments/assets/edb57a1c-ee36-4f51-8856-438db39ff86b" />

-We have done ✅.
-I wrote the concept of how to test your code whether you on Unit or UI.
-Hope it is clear).
+We’re all set! ✅
+I’ve outlined the key concepts for testing your code, whether you are working with Unit Tests or UI Tests.
+I hope everything is clear and helpful!